The Simpsons season 5: Ratings

 Like the previous three seasons, The Simpsons aired Thursday at 8:00 pm in the United States and was coupled with the series The Sinbad Show.
 "Homer's Barbershop Quartet", the season premiere, finished 30th in the ratings with a Nielsen rating of 12.7.
 "Treehouse of Horror IV", which was broadcast on October 28, was the highest rated episode of the season, finishing 17th with a Nielsen rating of 14.5 and finishing ninth in terms of viewers, being seen by approximately 24 million.
 "Secrets of a Successful Marriage", the season finale, aired during the week of May 16–22, 1994 and finished 43rd with a Nielsen rating of 9.8.

 Episodes

 DVD release

-The DVD boxset for season five was released by 20th Century Fox in the United States and Canada on December 21, 2004, ten years after it had completed broadcast on television.
+The DVD boxset for season five was released by 20th Century Fox Home Entertainment in the United States and Canada on December 21, 2004, ten years after it had completed broadcast on television.
 As well as every episode from the season, the DVD release features bonus material including deleted scenes, animatics, and commentaries for every episode.
 The menus are a different format than the previous seasons, and that format would be used in every set after.

 It is the last box set that features the Simpson family on television.